schluppeck/dafni/gettingData.md

 - [2017-18 cohort](./2017-18-scanning.md)

-### Notes

-- [x] working code with face and object images
-- [x] parameters to set cycle length, TR, number of block
-- [x] youtube clip explaining the fixation task and experiment
-- [X] write out text file in correct format for ``fsl/feat`` analysis.
-- [X] test with actual scanning parameters

 ### Materials for stimuli:

-We will provide the stimulus code (written in Matlab / MGL) in line with what happened in - [Learning Matlab / C84NIM](https://github.com/schluppeck/learningMatlab) - a pre-requisite for this course.

-We'll run a "Faces versus houses / scenes localiser, as this works well and is a very robust experiment.
+We'll run a "Faces versus objects / scenes localiser, as this works well and is a very robust experiment.

 - Faces download:
 https://wiki.cnbc.cmu.edu/images/multiracial.zip